This post was updated March 2023

 6119 Tulane Ave., Glen Echo, MD

 The atmospheric inn is a great place to avoid green beer-chugging crowds and celebrate the holiday with family and friends.
 Patrons can sip Guinness at the bar, try dishes like Galway seafood stew, and catch live Irish music and dancing.
-If you’re looking for holiday inspiration, watch this Instagram video with co-owner Christy Hughes, as he reflects on nearly 50 years of spreading Irish cheer through Washington.
+Need holiday cheer?
+Watch this video with co-owner Christy Hughes as he reflects on coming to America, working at the Dubliner for 18 years, and opening his own Irish bars and restaurants.

 The Limerick Pub